-- Each building lot must have a maximum plot ratio of 2:1.
-For example, if a lot has an area of 2000m2, a building on this lot must have a maximum GFA of 4000m2. - At least 25% of the plot must be deep soil to allow for the planting of trees.
+- Each building lot is encouraged to have a maximum plot ratio of 2:1.
+For example, if a lot has an area of 2000m2, a building on this lot should have a maximum GFA of 4000m2.

+- At least 25% of the plot should be deep soil to allow for the planting of trees.
 This is consistent with the State Governments minimum garden area requirement (implemented in March 2018).